-The rapid heart rate from PSVT may start with events that take place in many different areas above the lower heart chambers (ventricles).
+The rapid heart rate from PSVT may start with events that occur in areas of the heart above the lower chambers (ventricles).

 The following increase your risk for PSVT:

-Symptoms usually start and stop suddenly, and can last for a few minutes or several hours.
-They can include:
+Symptoms most often start and stop suddenly.
+They can last for a few minutes or several hours.
+Symptoms may include:

 Other symptoms that can occur with this condition:

-A physical examination during a PSVT episode will show a rapid heart rate.
-It may also show bounding pulses in the neck.
+A physical exam during a PSVT episode will show a rapid heart rate.
+It may also show forceful pulses in the neck.

-An ECG during symptoms shows PSVT.
-An electrophysiology study (EPS) may be needed for an accurate diagnosis and to recommend the best treatment.
+during symptoms shows PSVT.
+An (EPS) may be needed for an accurate diagnosis and to find the best treatment.

-Because PSVT comes and goes, to diagnose it patients may need to wear a 24-hour Holter monitor.
+Because PSVT comes and goes, to diagnose it people may need to wear a 24-hour Holter monitor.
 For longer periods of time, another tape of the rhythm recording device may be used.